barakb/asyncrmi/docs/tls.md

 ```

 With this configuration the server/client will use the provided key and certificate instead of generating one on the fly.
-This is unfurl if you wish to authenticate the client using certificate.
+This is useful if you wish to authenticate the client using certificate.

 To authenticate the client the rule have to include one more element the `auth` element that point to a file that
 contains the pem certificate that should be used to authenticate the client.